Leadership and Management Apprenticeships

 The positive impact of management and leadership apprenticeships

-Investing in a management apprenticeship with Damar can be a transformative step for your organisation.
-By equipping your employees with essential leadership skills and effective management techniques, you’ll cultivate a more engaged, productive, and resilient workforce.
+By investing in a management apprenticeship, you will equip your employees with essential leadership skills and cultivate a more engaged, productive, and resilient workforce.
 For example, apprentices can:

-- Get the best out of their teams: Apprentices can learn how to inspire, motivate, and support teams, fostering a collaborative work environment.
+• Get the best out of their teams: Apprentices learn how to inspire, motivate, and support teams, fostering a collaborative work environment

-- Future-proof your organisation: By developing leaders from within, you’re creating a sustainable talent pipeline and ensuring that you have skilled individuals who can take on future opportunities.
+• Future-proof your organisation: By developing leaders from within, you’re creating a sustainable talent pipeline

-- Improve decision-making: Apprentices can develop critical thinking and problem-solving skills, leading to more informed and effective decision-making.
+• Improve decision-making: Apprentices develop critical thinking and problem-solving skills, leading to more informed and effective decision-making

 The Damar Difference

-Here at Damar, we work closely with you, our employee partner, to deliver impactful and powerful apprenticeships.
-Some of our stand-out approaches include:
+Here at Damar, we work closely with you, our employer partner, to deliver impactful and powerful apprenticeships.
+Some of our stand-out features include:

-We tailor our coaching visits and sessions to apprentices’ roles and organisations, ensuring that they can apply their learning and enhance workplace performance.
-We also provide expert-led workshops that deep dive into key management topics – underpinned by specialist input from Co-Creation, experts in leadership and management development.
+• Our coaching: We tailor our coaching visits and sessions to apprentices’ roles and organisations, ensuring that they can apply their learning and enhance workplace performance

-We have an experienced team who will support you and your apprentice, ensuring that they achieve the qualification and have an impact on your organisation.
-A member of our team will always be on standby to answer any queries you may have.
+• Our people: We have an experienced team who will support you and your apprentice, ensuring that they achieve the qualification and have an impact on your organisation

-Our one-team approach offers a seamless enrolment and onboarding process, which leads to carefully planned, manageable chunks of learning.
+• Our processes: Our one-team approach offers a seamless enrolment and onboarding process, which leads to carefully planned, manageable chunks of learning

 Delivery of our leadership and management apprenticeships

-- Pre-work: Apprentices will undertake prior learning activities, including reading or watching video content.
+• Pre-work: Apprentices undertake prior learning activities, including reading or watching video content

-- Workshops: Most of our modules have a three-hour live workshop, delivered by one of our expert tutors.
-Apprentices can ask questions, discuss their learning, and prepare for their individual activity.
+• Workshops: Most of our modules have a three-hour live workshop, delivered by one of our expert tutors

-- Individual learning activity: The apprentice will work through an activity brief, building their evidence to support a portfolio and their end-point assessment.
-This activity allows the apprentice to embed and contextualise their learning.
+• Individual learning activity: The apprentice works through an activity brief, building their evidence to support a portfolio and their end-point assessment

-- Main learning: Apprentices will undertake self-directed learning and engage with interactive content available on our online learning platform.
+• Main learning: Apprentices undertake self-directed learning and engage with interactive content

-- 1:1 coaching visit: Every six weeks, the Damar coach will meet with the apprentice to review progress, discuss personal development, and sign off on their completed modules.
+• 1:1 coaching visit: Every six weeks, the Damar coach meets with the apprentice to review progress, discuss personal development, and sign off completed modules

-- Review meeting: Every 12 weeks, the Damar coach will meet with the apprentice and their line manager to review progress.
+• Review meeting: Every 12 weeks, the Damar coach meets with the apprentice and their line manager to review progress.

 15 months (includes end-point assessment)